 In line with national guidance, and to keep local mums and babies safe, our visiting arrangements for antenatal appointments and births are as follows:

-- One named birth partner can attend the birth - this includes during the induction process and throughout labour.
+- One named birth partner can attend the birth - this includes during the induction process.
 Birthing partners should stay in the room with their loved one unless it is absolutely necessary to leave

 - Birthing partners are not allowed to stay overnight after the birth